What Is Local SEO? How Local Businesses Can Rank Higher on Google

 When someone performs a local search, results typically include a list of businesses near them, along with their contact information, hours of operation, and ratings from other customers.
 Local search ads allow businesses to stand out from the competition by featuring their own listing at the top of the search results page.

-For more information, read our article detailing how to create local search ads in just six steps and how to use them effectively.
+For more information, read our article detailing how to create Google local service ads in a few easy steps.
+It explains what types of businesses are eligible, how to use them effectively, and what type of return you might be able to receive.

 Who SEO for Local Businesses Works Best For